It’s easy to think that the most expensive WordPress hosting provider will give you:

 Here’s an overall summary of everyone’s performance in each test.

-- WPX Hosting: The fastest and highly affordable WordPress host, with high performances in the loading speed tests, the WordPress performance benchmarker test, and the quality support test.
+- WPX Hosting: The fastest and most highly affordable WordPress host, with high performances in the loading speed tests, the WordPress performance benchmarker test, and the quality support test.

 - Kinsta: Had a solid performance in speed, performance, load, and customer support.

-- Pantheon: Performed exceptionally well in the speed tests, coming out on top of the load impact testing but fell short in the WordPress site performance and support testing.
+- Pantheon: Performed exceptionally well in the speed tests, coming out on top of the load impact testing, but fell short in the WordPress site performance and support testing.

 Wrapping It Up